 The recipe makes a phenomenal tasting casserole that serves 8-10 people, and is VERY easy to prepare!
 Here’s how you make this: (by the way… when I took these photos I only made HALF the recipe, which is reflected in the photos).

 Before assembling the casserole, cook boneless chicken breasts in boiling water (can add onion, celery, and carrots to water for additional flavoring if desired) until done.
 Remove and let cool.
 Once chicken is cool, cut it into bite-size pieces, and set aside.

 Spray a 9×13 baking pan with non-stick spray.
 Arrange thawed broccoli across bottom of baking pan.
 Sprinkle generously with grated Parmesan cheese.

 Arrange the chicken cubes on top of the broccoli.
 Sprinkle the top of the casserole again with Parmesan cheese.

 In a medium bowl, combine cream of mushroom soup, sour cream, mayonnaise, grated Cheddar cheese, lemon juice, curry powder, and salt and pepper.
 Mix until fully combined.
 The sauce will be fairly thick.

 Spoon or pour the sauce evenly over the top of the casserole, spreading it out, to cover.
 Generously sprinkle with additional Parmesan cheese, then lightly sprinkle with paprika.

-Place several small pads of butter on the top of the casserole.
-Bake casserole, uncovered, in a 350 degree oven for 35-40 minutes, until golden in color, and the cheese sauce is bubbly around edges of pan.
+Place several small pads of butter on the top of the chicken divan casserole.
+Bake, uncovered, in a 350 degree oven for 35-40 minutes, until golden in color.
+The cheese sauce should be bubbly around the edges of the pan.